QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 \end{aligned}
 $$

-Recall that we have already set $k^i = K^i$ at an appropriate point in the argument, namely, _after_ having derived the first-order necessary conditions for a representative firm in industry $i$.
+Recall that we have already set $k^i = K^i$ at the appropriate point in the argument, namely, _after_ having derived the first-order necessary conditions for a representative firm in industry $i$.

 Thus,  under perfect foresight the equilibrium capital stock in industry $i$ satisfies